 Click here for a list of ALDS courses in the Undergraduate Calendar.
-We also regularly offer special topic courses.
-Recent topics have included: Language and the Legal Domain, Introduction to Deaf Studies, Statistics for Language Research, and Theories of Cross-cultural Communication.
+We also regularly offer special topic courses (options vary by year).
+For example:

 * In 2010 the decision was made to change the name of this program to Applied Linguistics & Discourse Studies from Applied Language Studies.